 Two ideas are especially important here.
 The skills or knowledge must be complementary, and taken together they should make it possible to provide a superior product.”

-Developing a portfolio of core competencies enables exploitation to produce a variety of products enabling the organisation to diversify and this is often where organisations fail to exploit competence for competitive advantage by assuming that those competencies are unique to that business unit and keeping competence imprisoned within the unit.
-If core competencies are imprisoned then a business unit will not have the ability to pursue the opportunity that matches its competency profile and the opportunity to exploit and cultivate core competencies is limited .
+Developing a portfolio of core competencies enables exploitation to produce a variety of products enabling the organisation to diversify and this is often where organisations fail to exploit competence for competitive advantage by assuming that those competencies are unique to that business unit and keeping competence confined within the unit.
+If core competencies are confined then a business unit will not have the ability to pursue the opportunity that matches its competency profile and the opportunity to exploit and cultivate core competencies is limited .

 Carriers of Competence